 1. The transition from one-time to real-time analysis

-If the one-time analysis was all right in past years, this technique does not seem to be sufficiently efficient in 2019.
+If the one-time analysis were all right in past years, this technique would not seem sufficiently efficient in 2019.
 Continuous real-time feedback from employees has proven to be more effective.
 Organizations employ the real-time analysis approach by using employee monitoring software that measures the real picture of employee engagement.
 Smart decisions come from real data, and there is no better way to do that than dive into time-tracking tools.
-Essentially, this helps to better tackle the issues arising from the misuse of time during work hours.
+Essentially, this helps to tackle better the issues arising from the misuse of time during work hours.
 WorkTime is a great example.
 The software analyzes distinct components of an organization that includes employee activity, overtime management, and computer use.

 2. Finding ways to fire-up productivity

 Employers are looking for ways to boost employee productivity.
 Several growing startups, established brands, and organizations are relying on incorporating employee monitoring tools in their work to achieve this.
 This cuts-across-the board to improve productivity for both current team members and new hires.

-According to a Deloitte study, organizations are looking to capitalize on the benefits of the emergence of new workplace monitoring tools to help redesign work architecture, lift productivity, and strengthen efforts of employees.
+According to a Deloitte study, organizations are looking to capitalize on the benefits of the emergence of new workplace monitoring tools to help redesign work architecture, lift productivity, and strengthen the efforts of employees.

 3. Automation of certain tasks with new technology

 The new monitoring trend has replaced the need for an actual human in certain job functions, say several experts.
 According to them, present-day HR professionals can choose from a wide scope of monitoring technology designed to automate, fasten and streamline operations that have traditionally been executed manually.

 Time tracking is a tried and tested way to manage work hours efficiently.
 When done regularly and accurately, this method can help boost productivity and, eventually, improve employee engagement and performance.

 4. Transparency is becoming indispensable in the workplace

 As employers continue to explore new monitoring software to understand their workforce, employees are starting to feel more comfortable monitoring, especially if they understand how and why.